ZojaSavkovic/skill-sample-nodejs-fact/README.md

-# Build An Alexa Fact Skill - Space Facts
+# Build An Alexa Fact Skill - Number Facts

+To use:
+Say "ask dynamic number facts for a fact about 8", and this will query a the public API numbersapi.com with the number, and say a sentence in return.

+To set up:
-Paste the json in the models folder in to the Amazon Developer Console Intents JSON Editor.
+* in the Amazon Developer Console: Paste the json in the models folder in to the Intents JSON Editor.

-Use the node JS SDK, in the AWS Lambda Blueprints.
+* in AWS Lambda: Use the node JS SDK, in the Serverless Application Repository.
 Then replace index.js with the one in the lambda folder here.